-HHFDC's HTF program funds will be used to assist in the production or preservation of affordable rental housing serving extremely low-income households earning 30% or less AMI.
-The State's Subgrantees have been combining their HTF with their HOME funds, or provided other county resources in projects that also leverage other state and federal funds, such as HHFDC's Low Income Housing Tax Credit program or Rental Housing Revolving Funds.
+HHFDC's HTF program funds will be used to assist in the production or preservation of affordable rental housing serving extremely low-income households earning 30% AMI or below.
+The state's Subgrantees have been combining their HTF with their HOME funds or provided other county resources in projects that also leverage other state and federal funds, such as HHFDC's Low Income Housing Tax Credit program or Rental Housing Revolving Funds.
 The HTF program has no match requirement.

-To satisfy the anticipated matching funds requirement under the ESG program, DHS/BESSD will provide state funds to agencies in the Counties of Hawaii, Kauai, and Maui by contracting for services under the State Homeless Shelter Program and the State Rapid Re-housing.
+To satisfy the anticipated matching funds requirement under the ESG program, DHS/BESSD will provide state funds to agencies in the Counties of Hawaii, Kauai, and Maui by contracting for services under the state's Homeless Shelter Program and the state's Rapid Re-housing.

-If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan
+If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs identified in the plan